How to Import Data from Salesforce Opportunities to QuickBooks Invoices

 First, you need to create connections in Skyvia, using Salesforce and QuickBooks connectors.
 You will use them as source and target in your import package.
 For our scenario, we create connections to Salesforce (source) and QuickBooks (target) respectively.

-Read the Connecting to Salesforce and Connecting to QuickBooks topics to find out how to configure settings of necessary cloud apps as well as view the Connections topic to know how to create a connection following several simple steps.
+Read the Salesforce and QuickBooks topics to find out how to configure settings of necessary cloud apps as well as view the Connections topic to know how to create a connection following several simple steps.

 Creating Import Package